 Lemme tell you a lil’ story.
 An anecdote, if you will.

 I recently wrote a feature for a local magazine about a chair caning company in Asheville, North Carolina.
 I freely admit to being somewhat intrigued by the subject matter when I received the assignment, but I probably wouldn’t have sought out Silver River Center for Chair Caning on my own.
 It just wasn’t on my radar.
 Yes, it’s art, but not the sort of art I usually consume.
-However, the moment I began researching the craft to prepare for the interview, I found myself deeply intrigued by the art and skill of chair caning.
+However, the moment I began researching the craft to prepare for the interview, I found myself deeply intrigued by the beauty and skill of chair caning.
 I found myself diving deeper to discover the origins of rush and splint weaving, a tradition that was once taught at the knee of an elder.
 I wrote that article a few months ago and I’m still saving little snippets to a file that may possibly become a novel.
 That research triggered a path of inspiration that I would have never discovered if I had never bothered to do the work.

 All right, so maybe my little freelance writer, homespun story didn’t hit home, but here’s a pop culture reference that may be a bit more familiar.